flutter/website/src/release/breaking-changes/editable-text-scroll-into-view.md

 ## Context

-To date, `EditableText` has used multiple mechanisms ensuring the selection extent or caret is scrolled into view on updates.
+Previously, upon scrolling into view to show user updates, `EditableText` used multiple mechanisms to determine the extent of the selection or the caret location.

 ## Description of change